-Original and/or subsequent record used to evaluate the corner position.
+sequent record used to evaluate the corner position 1.
+Original and/or

 Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated corners.

-- Description of monument and accessories set to perpetuate the corner position.
-Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - topography tales, position of accessories etc.
+Description of monument and accessories set to perpetuate the corner position.

-5. Certification must be signed and sealed by Land Surveyor registered in the State of Montana.
+Sketch of corner, show all perfinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. Certification must be signed and scaled by Land Surveyor registered in the State of Montana.